 - In another small bowl, mix two tablespoons of white glue with 2 tablespoons of warm water.
 Mix in food coloring.

 - Pour the glue and water mixture into the Ziploc bag.

-- Add the 1 cup of grated styrofoam into the Ziploc bag.
-Make sure the styrofoam is coated with the glue mixture.
+- Add the 1/2 cup of micro foam beads into the Ziploc bag.
+Squeeze the bag around to make sure the beads are coated with the glue mixture.